balajib5497/Revenue_Prediction/README.md

     - LightGBM Regression with kfold cross-validation
     - Other techniques (commented):
         1. Oversampling, Downsampling.
-        2. Parameter optimization Gaussian Process
+        2. Parameter optimization using Gaussian Process